Third International Theory: Politics and government of Libya under Gaddafi

 Under Gaddafi, Libya was governed by a military regime professing the idea of Arab nationalism, socialism, and Islam.
 The highest state authority was the General People's Congress (GPC), consisting of representatives of People's Committees.
 In practice, the GPC had the functions of a parliament.
-Its members were elected at local and regional levels, although part of them were assigned by Gaddafi personally.
+Its members were elected at local and regional levels, although some were assigned by Gaddafi personally.
 Gaddafi also appointed his ministers from among the members of the GPC.
-While Gaddafi himself did not hold any official posts, he remained the leading political figure in Libya.
+While Gaddafi did not hold any official posts, he remained the leading political figure in Libya.

 Islam is the state religion of Libya, but the influence of the Muslim clergy is limited.
-Direct democracy has been declared in the country and oil revenues make it possible to maintain a high standard of living for the Libyan population.
-The presence of foreign capital is reduced, the enterprises in the sphere of large and medium industry are owned by the state.
+Direct democracy has been declared in the country, and oil revenues make it possible to maintain a high standard of living for the Libyan population.
+The presence of foreign capital is reduced, and the state owns the enterprises in the large and medium industries.

 The basis of justice is the Quran.
-Judicial proceedings are conducted by a hierarchical system of courts.
+A hierarchical system of courts conducts judicial proceedings.
 Small lawsuits are considered in the Magistrates' Courts.
 Next come the Courts of the First Stage, the Appellate Courts and the Supreme Court.

-The official main principle of government in Libya was: "Power, wealth and weapons - in the hands of the people."
+The official main principle of government in Libya was: "Power, wealth and weapons — in the hands of the people."

 Modification of the theory in Libya

 The transformation of Libyan society into Jamahiriya was accompanied by many zigzags and went more slowly than Gaddafi intended.
 The system that he created may have aroused the Libyan people to political activism, but, as he had to admit, "popular participation in government was not complete".

-Therefore, at the session of the General People's Congress held in the town of Sirte on 18 November 1992, it was decided to set up a new political structure: this was to initiate the country's transition to the supreme level of democracy - "a Model Jamahiriya".
+Therefore, at the session of the General People's Congress held in the town of Sirte on 18 November 1992, it was decided to set up a new political structure: this was to initiate the country's transition to the supreme level of democracy — "a Model Jamahiriya".
 It was about creating, instead of the primary public meetings (People's Congresses), 1500 communes, which are self-guided mini-states within a state, each with full authority within its district, including the allocation of budgetary funds.

 The need to reorganize the former political system, as explained by Gaddafi, was primarily due to the fact that it had "failed to ensure genuine democracy because of the complexity of the structure, which created a gap between the masses and the leadership, and was characterized by excessive centralization."

-As a whole, after 1992, the Jamahiriya pursued a policy of building an "Islamic socialist society" dominated by the slogan "Power, wealth and weapons – in the hands of the people!".
+As a whole, after 1992, the Jamahiriya pursued a policy of building an "Islamic socialist society".